Simon Appiah Asamoah

-Simon Appiah Asamoah (born 1 June 2002) is a Ghanaian professional footballer who plays as midfielder for Mjøndalen.
+Simon Appiah Asamoah (born 1 June 2002) is a Ghanaian professional footballer who plays as midfielder.
+His last club was Mjøndalen.

 Club career

 Asamoah started his senior career with Liberty Professionals in 2018.
 On 25 March 2018, He made his debut at the age of 16 starting a league match and playing 65 minutes of a 3–1 loss to West African Football Academy.
 He further went on and played 7 league matches before the league was cancelled due to the Anas Number 12 Expose.
 In the 2019 season and 2019–20 season he played 2 matches and 13 matches respectively.
 The latter was however truncated in July 2020 due to the COVID-19 pandemic in Ghana.